nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Search tasks with tag: `findTag`

 Searches for tasks with an associated tag.
-Note that tags are case-sensitive.
+Tag is case-insensitive for your convenience.

+One Tag allowed.
+Tag provided mut be alphanumerical.

 Application: Used to find tasks that are similar in nature.